 If you’re short on time, can’t make it to the gym, or don’t want to exercise outside, try walking in place to lose weight.
 I’ve lost TONS of weight this way and it really does work!

 If you feel as though you’re not losing weight on intermittent fasting, you might need to check your expectations.

-For starters, the more fat and weight you carry to begin with, the easier it is to lose in the beginning.
+For starters, the more fat and weight you start with, the easier it is to lose.

 Someone who starts at 250 pounds might lose 5 to 10 pounds in their first week intermittent fasting.
 But someone who starts at 150 pounds probably won’t (and shouldn’t).

 The CDC officially says that 1 to 2 pounds per week is a safe, healthy weight loss rate.
 So, if you’re losing around 5 to 8 pounds per month (not per week), you ARE losing weight.
 Great job!

 You May Need To Give Fasting More Time

 These days we all want instant results.
 We want to fast for a few days, eat whatever we want, and instantly have our dream bodies.

 If you feel like you’re doing everything right and still not losing weight intermittent fasting, give it a little more time!